August 17, 2015

 Our marriages are not static.
 We are either growing together or growing apart.
 Feelings fade.
 Years pass.
 It’s up to us.

 Let’s resolve together to do what it takes.
 To invest in the place that matters most.
-Because success outside the home will never make up for failure inside the home.
+Because neglect outside the home will never make up for failure inside the home.